Leadership

 • Founder, Director of Operations

 Krista is a biologist who specializes in environmental genomics.
 Krista worked previously on clinical research centered around neurodegenerative diseases, specifically identifying risk factors for Dementia with Lewy Bodies (DLB) and Alzheimer’s Disease (AD), examining the blood-brain barrier.
-In addition to her role in the Two Frontiers Project, she currently holds a position as a Research Specialist atW Weill Cornell Medical College of Cornell University.
 Her recent work has focused on microbiology, metagenomic and data analyses.
 Specifically, Krista works with a wide array of human and environmental samples and specializes in preparing low-biomass samples for Next-Generation Sequencing (NGS).
-She is acquainted with a wide array of NGS platforms (i.e., Illumina, Oxford Nanopore, and Pacific Biosciences of California (PacBio)).
-In 2021, Krista was appointed to the role of Executive Director of the MetaSUB Consortium, an interdisciplinary initiative composed of experts across many fields, including genomics, data analysis, engineering, public health, and design (www.metasub.org).
+She is acquainted with a wide array of NGS platforms (i.e., Illumina, Oxford Nanopore, and Pacific Biosciences of California (PacBio).
+From 2018 to 2025, Krista worked as leadership in the MetaSUB Consortium, an interdisciplinary initiative composed of experts across many fields, including genomics, data analysis, engineering, public health, and design (www.metasub.org).

 • Founder, Director of Research and Development